 Her PhD examined the discourse between primary science coordinators and trainee teachers.

-Elaine has been a teacher since 1983 and has taught in 6 schools with various responsibilities including A level Physics teacher, Head of Science and Technology, Pastoral Leader, Assistant Head and Consultant to a Leadership Team.
-As a Local Authority Science Advisor, she worked with special schools, PRUs and primary schools as well as secondary.
+Elaine began teaching in 1983 and taught in 6 secondary schools with various responsibilities including A level Physics teacher, Head of Science and Technology, Pastoral Leader, Assistant Head and Consultant to a Leadership Team.
+She moved into Local Authority work as a Science Advisor and worked with special schools, PRUs and primary schools as well as secondary.
 During this post, she acted as the LA International Coordinator and led visits for primary and secondary teachers to The Czech Republic, Ottawa and Cape Town to investigate educational issues.
-Elaine's previous role at the University of Leicester was the leadership of the PGCE Secondary Science course.
+Elaine worked at the University of Leicester as the Programme Leader for PGCE Secondary Science.

 Elaine is particularly interested in leadership of a subject in schools and how leaders use talk to ‘do’ leadership.
-My PhD is focused on considering how talking to a primary school science leader supports trainees’ professional development during teaching practice.
+Her PhD focused on considering how talking to a primary school science leader supports trainees’ professional development during teaching practice.

 For publications, projects, datasets, research interests and activities, view Elaine Batchelor’s research profile on Pure, the University of Northampton’s Research Explorer.